open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Prometheus.HttpListener/README.md

 ### Step 2: Add PrometheusHttpListener

-Add and configure `PrometheusHttpListener` with `PrometheusExporterOptions` as the first argument and `PrometheusHttpListenerOptions` as the second argument.
+Add and configure `PrometheusHttpListener` with `PrometheusHttpListenerOptions`.

 For example: